Hanging out in Kyoto

 Tuesdays in December, January, July, August, and December 26 – January 4

 Adults: 600 Yen

 The bus dropped us off in front of the temple.
-We were a but hungry so we sauntered down the road looking for an eatery.
+We were hungry from all the walking so we sauntered down the road looking for an eatery.
 There are rows of restaurants.
-Mani wanted to taste Soba Udon so we hunted around a bit for one that served.
+Mani wanted to have Soba Udon so we hunted around a bit for one that served.
 After a warm light lunch, we walked back towards Kinkaku-ji.

 As we neared the temple the crowd also grew.
 Kinkaku-ji must be on everyone’s “must-see” list.
 This was the only place where we had to get in a queue for admission tickets.
 The entrance was packed with hoards of tourists.
 As we went inside I was finding it difficult to even move freely, such was the crowd.
 A few meters inside I understood why!

 My eyes transfixed on the Golden Pavilion (kinka-ku), sitting picturesquely in its garden at the edge of a lake.
 The pavilion extends partially over the pond and is beautifully reflected in the calm waters from here.
 I slowly pushed and shoved till I was able to reach the railing overseeing the lake.
 We stood there admiring one of the most beautiful sights in Kyoto.
 No wonder there is so much crowd!